moritz91/zilina/README.md

 ```

 > **Note:**
-Kafka front end is available at http://localhost:9000
+Kafka frontend is available at http://localhost:9000

 > Kafka-Connect REST interface is available at http://localhost:8083